telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * Requests with `UPDATE` or `REPLACE` may provoke forwarding of the request.
   Only if **not found locally but found in a registration**.
 * If `APPEND` is used, the action will always be local.
 If the entity/attribute already exists it will be updated.
 If not, it is created.
+Locally.
-* `APPEND_STRICT` fails if the entity/attribute already exists.
+* `APPEND_STRICT` fails if the entity/attribute already exists (locally) and if not, the entity/attribute is created locally.
-* `DELETE`.
-It is always local.
+* `DELETE` is always local.

 Note that an update request with multiple context elements (and with `updateActionType` as `UPDATE` or `REPLACE`) may be split into a number of forwards to different context providers plus local updates for entity/attributes that are found locally.
 The response to the initial request is not sent until each and every response from context providers have arrived.